katerinanavab/webdocs/docs/unit02/notes203.md

 #### 🧠 Knowledge check
 {:.no_toc}

 The following questions are an opportunity to reflect on key topics in this lesson.
-If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.
+If you can't answer a question, click on it to review the material.

 - [What are the four main functions of the `transform` property?](#two-dimensional-transforms)
 - [Which function can be used to move an object through space on the X, Y, or Z axis?](#translate)